-The bar chart below shows the amount of grants awarded (not necessarily recognized as revenue) to the University during the last ten years, from a total of \$76.5 million in 2013 to \$116.4 million in 2022 or an 52.2% increase.
-The decrease in fiscal year 2014 relates to the federal sequestration and the loss of ARRA funding.
+The bar chart below shows the amount of grants awarded (not necessarily recognized as revenue) to the University during the last ten years, from a total of \$68.6 million in 2014 to \$141.4 million in 2023 or an 105.89% increase.
 The large increase in 2021 relates to the Higher Education Emergency Relief Funds (HEERF) and Coronavirus Relief Funds (CRF) funding.